What we do and why

 With individual artists and companies

 We manage specific projects for artists such as Inua Ellams, Rachel Bagshaw, and Melanie Wilson as well as companies like Common Wealth and Uninvited Guests.
 We raise the money, do the marketing and press, handle the finances, project manage, production manage and administrate each project.
-We also work with them creatively on the development of each project.
+We also work with artists and companies creatively on the development of each project.
 We tend to have an ongoing relationship with artists across multiple projects, and the long-term nature of our commitment to these artists reaps great benefits.

-""Clever, clear and compelling""
+"Clever, clear and compelling"

 Financial Times on A Dead Body in Taos (2022)

-""Compelling outdoor exploration of the imperilled Arctic""
+"Compelling outdoor exploration of the imperilled Arctic"

 The Guardian on The Gretchen Question (2022)